ISO 668: Scope and systematic structure

-The ISO 668 standard firstly classifies containers by their length in whole (imperial) feet for their 'common names', despite all measurement units used being either metric (SI), or officially based on the metric system.
+The ISO 668 standard firstly classifies containers by their length in whole feet for their 'common names', despite all measurement units used being either metric (SI) or officially based on the metric system.
 The exact standard length of '30-foot' and shorter containers is actually slightly shorter than their nominal length, to accommodate for the space taken up by twist-lock couplers, required for stacking containers of unequal length.